Do you know the difference between the words discreet and discrete?

 When something is discreet, it is hidden in the shadows and unseen by many.
-Disillusionment is what happens when it is brought into the light and finally seen.
+Disillusionment is what happens when all of that is brought into the light and seen more clearly than before.

 When something is discrete, it is isolated, kept apart from the others, trapped, and imprisoned.
-Disimprisonment ends the separation and suffering and is what happens when we’re set free.
+Disimprisonment ends the separation and suffering and is sets us free.

 The illusion is this: We think we are tied up like a dog on a short leash.
 We were taught that being loyal meant obeying.
 If we pulled on the leash, we got rapped by a rolled up newspaper.
 If we whimpered or whined, we got whipped.

-We thus belief that if we disobey, we’ll get beaten.
+We thus believe that if we disobey, we’ll get beaten.

 If we don’t subject ourselves to TSA X-Rays, we’ll get molested.